Appearance

 Membership status is enforced server-side:

-active: may trigger incidentpaused: cannot trigger incidentbanned: cannot trigger incident or re-join (unless explicitly unbanned)
+active: may trigger incidentpaused: cannot trigger incidentbanned: cannot trigger incident or re-join (unless explicitly unbanned)- Incident plaintext decrypt (

 Data minimisation & PII policy